 Figures, or images, are similar.
 They should have:

 For more information see APA Style on Figures.

-APA Style is considered a "down" style, meaning words are lowercase unless there are specific guidelines.
+APA Style is considered a "down" style, also know as sentence case, meaning words are lowercase unless there are specific guidelines.

 For example you should always capitalize:

 For more information see APA Style on Capitalization.

 Abbreviations are shortened forms of words or phrases, and should be used sparingly.
 Additionally, periods should not be used in abbreviations (CDC not C.D.C., for example).